ga-curriculum/ml-workflow-and-best-practices/data-splitting-model-validation/README.md

 -   Understand the importance of data splitting in ML workflows.
 -   Implement train-test splits and cross-validation techniques.
 -   Compare different model validation approaches and their trade-offs.
--   Evaluate models effectively using appropriate performance metrics.
+-   Assess model performance using appropriate evaluation metrics.
 Overview
 ---------------

-A well-validated model ensures reliable performance in real-world scenarios.
-This lesson focuses on how to **split data correctly** and apply **validation techniques** to prevent overfitting and underfitting.
+Proper model validation is essential for ensuring reliable performance in real-world scenarios.
+This lesson focuses on how to **split data** correctly and apply **validation techniques** to reduce overfitting and underfitting.

 **Iris Flower Dataset**
 ---------------------------------------